 Up until the 1960s decisions by government ministers on the quality and quantity of healthcare services were primarily informed by expert advice solicited from civil servants (some medically qualified) and from senior members of the medical profession through their speciality-based collegiate system.
 From the late 1960s two new sources of expertise have been introduced into this process: health economists and management consultants, acting as individual special advisers to government ministers, employed in new units such as the DHSS Economic Advisers Office or on specific consultancies through external companies such as McKinsey and Co.

 The aim of this project is to understand the evolving and interrelated levels of authority held by these three types of expert advisers, and the consequences for health policy development in Britain since 1948.
 It will consider the changing influence exerted by the medical profession, provide the first detailed analysis of the emergence of the discipline of health economics and its infiltration into British health policy domains, and explore the relative impact on the structure and performance of the NHS of health economists and managerial experts.

 This project is funded by a Wellcome Trust Senior Investigator Award awarded to Professor Sally Sheard in 2014, and based at the Department of Public Health and Policy at the University of Liverpool.
 It will exploit rich archival sources in Britain and around the world, and will make extensive use of oral history.

 BBC Radio 4's National Health Stories

-Professor Sally Sheard is presenting the new Radio 4 show 'National Health Stories', revealing the characters, innovations and heroic standoffs that have shaped our NHS
+Professor Sally Sheard presented the BBC Radio 4 show ‘National Health Stories’ in 2018, revealing the characters innovations and heroic standoff that have shaped our NHS